Yes, you can; cast iron skillets are multifaceted cookware. These pans are very adaptable for all-electric stoves due it’s magnetized property.

 Is It Safe To Use Cast Iron Skillet On An Electric Coil Stove?

 Additionally, the pan diameter must be a little bit bigger than the coil diameter.
-As all of us know, the cast iron skillets are very heavy in weight; so, which may damage the electric coils.
+As all of us know, these skillets are very heavy in weight; so, which may damage the electric coils.

 On the other hand, if the pan diameter is much bigger than the coils, it will take a longer time to heat-up.

-If you are using the enameled cast cookware, then don’t try it on electric coil burners.
+If you are using the enameled cast iron cookware, then don’t try it on electric coil burners.

 The enamel coating is hard to restore; once if it is damaged.If you might get confused about what types of cookware are the best option for electric coil stoves, click on the above hyperlink.